-As a designer we should know some quick and efficient techniques to extract some particular objects or design element from an image.
+As a designer, we should know some quick and efficient techniques to extract some particular objects or design element from an image.
 We will learn them in this tutorial.

-This is an image of a model with clean white background and we want to extract the model and delete background in Photoshop.
+This is an image of a model with a clean white background, and we want to extract the model and delete background in Photoshop.

-We can extract this with the help of photoshop extraction tool like “pen tool”, but it will be very time consuming technique.
+We can extract this with the help of photoshop extraction tool like “pen tool,” but it will be a very time-consuming technique.
 So we can’t use the pen to remove background from image.

-So now go and grab the “magic wand tool” and click on white background to select it, to add selection area hold “shift key” and click on the portion which you want to add in selection to isolate an image in Photoshop.
+So now go and grab the “magic wand tool” and click on a white background to select it, to add selection area hold “shift key” and click on the portion which you want to add in selection to isolate an image in Photoshop.

 Now we want to extract the model so we have to select her, go to select menu and choose “inverse” so it will invert the selection.

-Our selection is done, but still it is not perfectly selected, because it has very sharp edges selected around it, and some pixel is not selected on edges and some unwanted pixels are selected, so to deal with this problem I’ll click on “refine edges” button, up here in option bar.
+Our selection is made, but still, it is not perfectly selected, because it has very sharp edges selected around it, and some pixel is not selected on edges and some unwanted pixels are selected, so to deal with this problem I’ll click on “refine edges” button, up here in option bar.

-This is refine edge panel i’m changing the view mode from “black & white” to “on black”.
+This is refined edge panel.
+I’m changing the view mode from “black & white” to “on black.”

-Because of black background we can see what the problem with edges of the model is.
+Because of the black background, we can see what the problem with edges of the model is.

 Now start painting on edges of the model and see how it is subtracting some unwanted white color pixels from the selection as shown in the below Photoshop CC remove background example.

-Let me change view mode to “black & white”.
+Let me change the view mode to “black & white.”

-But this is not a big issue, so we can deal with it later.
+But this is not a big issue so that we can deal with it later.

-You can see here in layer panel a new layer is created with layer mask.
+You can see here in layer panel a new layer is created with a layer mask.

 And you can see our problem is solved.